Title | : | Pre-33 Gold Coins - $5 Indian Head Half Eagle |

 |

 Very first gold coin I got is identical to this one!
-1909 D $5 Indian head after my sister passed away I’ll keep this puppy for life My next coin was 1 oz American gold eagle Next I’m going for buffalo if we get a dip Comment from : AppleZtoOranges |
+1909 D $5 Indian head after my sister passed away I’ll keep this puppy for life My next coin was 1 oz American gold eagle Next I’m going for buffalo if we get a dip Comment from : ApplezToOranges |

 |

-Would make a sweet necklace Comment from : Edward Tayahua |
+Would make a sweet necklace Comment from : Eddie Digs |

 |

-I’m not a jewelry type of guy but I always thought if I were to wear a coin in a bezel around my neckit’d be one of these pre-33 Indians The design is beautiful I definitely don’t plan on buying any pre-33 for my stack though It sure is pretty though 🤩 Comment from : UFD |
+I’m not a jewelry type of guy but I always thought if I were to wear a coin in a bezel around my neckit’d be one of these pre-33 Indians The design is beautiful I definitely don’t plan on buying any pre-33 for my stack though It sure is pretty though 🤩 Comment from : Four9ines |

 |